smpallen99/whatwasit/README.md

 defmodule MyProject.Post do
   use MyProject.Web, :model
-  use Whatwasit.Schema     # add this
+  use Whatwasit          # add this

   schema "posts" do
     field :title, :string